 In this practical workshop module you will be given a number of demonstrations on the use and application of Jewellery and Related Products techniques and processes.

 You will be expected to record notes that will then enable you to apply these techniques and processes independently.
 A range of creative project briefs will be introduced through which you will experiment and explore the design and making process from two-dimensional design through to three-dimensional realisation.

 Contextual and Professional Practice

-This module runs concurrently with the studio modules and support your studio and practical learning experience.
+This module will run concurrently with the studio modules and support your studio and practical learning experience.
 You will develop a contextual understanding, be introduced to research methods, and gain confidence in critical reflection, evaluation and presentation.

 This module will include information literacy learning supported through library sessions, with staff to support you in accessing and assessing relevant information for group work and your independent research.

 This module asks you to propose, develop and realise a personal self-directed studio-based research project focused on your own specific interests.
 You will be expected to evaluate appropriate methods of workings for your project work that articulates your identified field of interest.
 With tutorial support you will be planning your own design development, recording your progress, and reflecting on your design decisions.
 The expectation is that you will be working with increasing independence and will be able to reason your design decision.

 A variety of different learning and teaching approaches are employed on your course to support your continuous learning throughout your time here.

 The course generally continues the undergraduate and School’s philosophy of teaching through a practical “hands-on” learning experience called “Experiential Learning” This means that you will be learning by “doing”, and designing via making.
 Experimenting with materials, process and techniques is encouraged.
 This enables you to actively engage with and solve three-dimensional problems, whilst developing your designing, making and craft skills.